 Tier 4 Psychological Assessment

 The Bariatric Consultancy have developed a protocol for the psychological assessment of bariatric surgery candidates.
-For the past five years The Bariatric Consultancy have provided this service to Tier 4 surgery centres in both the NHS and private sectors.
+The Bariatric Consultancy have provided this service to Tier 4 surgery centres in the NHS.

 This process informs the assessing clinician of a patient’s ability to adapt to the necessary lifestyle and dietary changes required for a good outcome from bariatric surgery.
 The assessment will also highlight any issues that are of concern that directly contraindicate the patient progressing on a surgical pathway.
 The assessment takes the form of a semi-structured clinical interview lasting 60 minutes.
 The psychological assessment is structured over the following areas: